-Adopted at Governing Body on 7th June 2022, as recorded in minutes and signed by the Chair of Governors, Antonia Nicholls:
+Adopted at TLPSC of the Governing Body on 13th May 2025, as recorded in minutes and signed by the Chairs of Governors,

-......A.Nicholls.....
+Antonia Nicholls and David Walls

+A. Nicholls.....D.
+Walls.....

-This policy is due for review by June 2025
+This policy is due for review by June 2029

 All our policies should be read in conjunction with our Shire Oak Values and the principles and practices detailed in our Equalities Policy.
+We comply with the latest version of the EYFS.